Tebybee8/MECA482_BallNPlate_Team2/README.md

 **Figure 13:** Settling Time Formula

-In the overall system, the same transfer function shown in **Fig 10** and **Fig11** will be implemented for the second axis of the 2 degree of freedom ball balancer system.
-This is a workaround to create a MIMO system by combining multiple SISO systems.
-One of the diagrams will be for the X-axis, and the other will be for the Y-axis.
+In the overall system, the transfer function shown in **Fig11** will be implemented for the second axis of the 2 degree of freedom ball balancer system.
+This is a workaround to create a Multi-Input-Multi-Output (MIMO) system by combining multiple Single-Input-Single-Output (SISO) systems.
+One of the diagrams represents the X-axis, and the other represents the Y-axis.
 Therefore the mathematical model for the entire system will be encompassed by both of these equations.

 	The mathematics for our project can be described by the inherent mathematical equation relating to a PID controller.
 This equation is seen below.